 An application must be completed before a student can participate in the After-School Program.
 The cost is \$20 per month per child.
 The After-School Program begins at 3:15 p.m. and concludes at 5:30 p.m.
 A balanced snack is served to students each day in the after-school program.
-Due to the COVID-19 Pandemic we will not be having a before school program at this time.
+Students can be dropped off at 7:30 to eat breakfast.